lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ### Swap space (dismiss when having more than 16 Gb RAM)
 When working with limited RAM, Ubuntu tends to do a lot of aggresive swapping.
 This leads to a lot of write actions to your SSD which in their turn slow down your system and chip away chunks of disk total lifetime.
-The standard Ubuntu swap_[tendency setting](https://unix.stackexchange.com/questions/134202/when-is-swap-triggered-or-how-to-calculate-swap-tendency#134206) is not optimal (more info [here](https://rudd-o.com/linux-and-free-software/tales-from-responsivenessland-why-linux-feels-slow-and-how-to-fix-that)) and needs some adjusting.
+The standard Ubuntu [swap_tendency](https://unix.stackexchange.com/questions/134202/when-is-swap-triggered-or-how-to-calculate-swap-tendency#134206) is not optimal (more info [here](https://rudd-o.com/linux-and-free-software/tales-from-responsivenessland-why-linux-feels-slow-and-how-to-fix-that)) and needs some adjusting.
 To lower swappiness to a reasonable value open your terminal and type:
 ```
 cat /proc/sys/vm/swappiness
 ```
+Probably swappiness wil return a value of 60.